Overview

 Please see the School of Education Student Handbook for more information on this requirement.

-Once students have successfully passed their comprehensive exam, they should consult their faculty advisor to propose their dissertation proposal committee.
+Once students have successfully passed their comprehensive examination, they should consult their faculty advisor to constitute their dissertation/proposal committee.

 Dissertation Proposal and Oral Defense